MARKET SNAPSHOT: Dow Climbs By More Than 130 Points To Kick Off 4th-quarter Trade

 Check out:MarketWatch's Economic Calendar (http://www.marketwatch.com/economy-politics/calendars/economic)

-Minneapolis Fed President Neel Kashari on Monday urged Federal Reserve policy makers not to raise interest rates (http://www.marketwatch.com/story/feds-kashkari-prefers-no-more-rate-hikes-until-inflation-hits-2-target-2017-10-02)again until inflation hits the central bank's 2% annual target, disagreeing with Fed Chairwoman Janet Yellen.
+Minneapolis Fed President Neel Kashari on Monday urged Federal Reserve policy makers not to raise interest rates (http://www.marketwatch.com/story/feds-kashkari-prefers-no-more-rate-hikes-until-inflation-hits-2-target-2017-10-02)again until inflation hits the central bank's 2% annual target, disagreeing with Fed Chairwoman Janet Yellen He isn't a voting member of the Fed's policy setting committee.

-Also on the Fed docket, Dallas Fed President Rob Kaplan is slated to take part in a moderated Q&A at the Fed's El Paso branch at 2 p.m.
+Similarly, Dallas Fed President Rob Kaplan said the Fed should be "patient" with monetary policy and that the central bank should wait to see a rise in inflation to justify a rate hike, speaking at a moderated Q&A at the Fed's El Paso branch at 2 p.m.
 Eastern Time.
+Kaplan is a voting member of the Fed.

 What other assets are doing